IEC/Working Holiday Travel Insurance

 – Rental or Purchase of Medical Appliances

-IEC visa holders have a great choice of program options in and out of Canada that vary depending on the country of participant’s citizenship.
+IEC visa holders have a great choice of program options in and out of Canada that vary depending on the country of the participant’s citizenship.

 Working Holiday program grants you a great opportunity to earn some money and cover your personal expenses for your trip, accommodation as well as other costs, while you are staying in Canada.